Check Loan Eligibility

 Moratorium Period - Refers to a loan holiday granted to the borrower.
 In education loans, it varies from lender to lender and goes up to course period + 1 year.
 Simple interest or partial interest is often charged by private lenders during the moratorium period.

 Grace Period - It is the extension of the moratorium period beyond a student’s course duration.
-An additional six months, the grace period can be granted by the bank for students who are unable to find employment immediately post their course.
+An additional six-month, grace period can be granted by the bank for students who are unable to find employment immediately post their course.
 The total duration of this grace period depends on the lenders.

-Deferment Period - Is an extension on the repayment of the principal amount granted to the borrower by the lender.
+Deferment Period - This is an extension on the repayment of the principal amount granted to the borrower by the lender.

 Loan Write-off - A loan write-off occurs when assets undertaken as collateral become assets that fail to deliver, that is, the asset cannot generate income that can help the bank recover any portion of the loan.
 A bank will cancel the loan in such a scenario, where the chances of the loan's recovery may seem remote.
 However, creditors continue to be liable for repayment.